OctopusDeploy/docs/docs/runbooks/runbook-examples/routine/updating-windows.md

 Using this method, you can set it and forget it!

 ## Samples

 We have a [Target - Windows](https://g.octopushq.com/TargetWindowsSamplesSpace) Space on our Samples instance of Octopus.
-You can sign in as `Guest` to take a look at this example and more runbooks in the `PetClinic` project.
+You can sign in as `Guest` to take a look at this example and more runbooks in the `OctoFx` project.